 Field-hunting tip

-Look in hydrothermal veins in iron formations country — that is the host setting where arsenopalladinite typically forms.
+Look in hydrothermal veins in iron formations country, the host setting where arsenopalladinite typically forms.
 If you start seeing potarite, palladium, gold in float, you are in the right ground.
 Field specimens usually show a granular, anhedral masses habit, so train your eye for that shape before scanning the outcrop.